treeverse/lakeFS/clients/python/docs/ObjectsApi.md

-    ref = "ref_example" # str | a reference (could be either a branch or a commit ID) path = "path_example" # str | relative to the branch user_metadata = True # bool |  (optional) if omitted the server will use the default value of True
+    ref = "ref_example" # str | a reference (could be either a branch or a commit ID) path = "path_example" # str | relative to the branch user_metadata = True # bool |  (optional) if omitted the server will use the default value of True presign = True # bool |  (optional) if omitted the server will use the default value of True

     # example passing only required values which don't have defaults set
     try: